yusufkelashipour/yusufkelashipour/README.md

 # 💫 About Me:
 Hello👋, I'm Yusuf Kelashipour!
-A 3rd year Computer Science student at Wilfrid Laurier University, with an interest on full stack web development and data science.
-Constantly striving to learn more and more everyday!<br><br>
+I'm a 3rd-year Computer Science student at Wilfrid Laurier University with a strong interest in full-stack web development and data science. 🚀 I'm always eager to learn and improve every day!

+<br><br>

 # 💻 Tech Stack: